adhuhaam/hrosv3/README.md

-# HRMS Employee Self-Care App (React Native + Expo)
+# HRoS Employee Self-Care App (React Native + Expo)

 This is a mobile self-service application for employees, built with **React Native (Expo)**.
-It connects to the existing PHP-based HRMS backend and provides access to personal data, attendance, leave, payroll, and documents.
+It connects to the existing PHP-based HRoS backend and provides access to personal data, attendance, leave, payroll, and documents.

 ---